ulupo/ulupo.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Post-doctoral researcher at the <a href=https://www.epfl.ch/labs/bitbol-lab/>Bitbol Lab</a>, EPFL, Switzerland.
+subtitle: Senior AI Scientist at <a href="https://www.absci.com">Absci</a>.
+Previously a post-doctoral researcher at the <a href=https://www.epfl.ch/labs/bitbol-lab/>Bitbol Lab</a>, EPFL, Switzerland.

 profile:
   align: right